HeardLibrary/digital-scholarship/script/r/structures.md

 In the first case, the URL leads to a web page that displays the content of the CSV file formatted as an HTML table.
 In the second case, the browser displays the actual characters that comprise the CSV file.
 The second URL could be used to load the file as part of an R script, but the first URL would display an error.

-Here is the command that would read data from that file into a data frame:
+Here is the command that would read data from the file URL into a data frame:

 ```
 myOtherDataFrame = read.csv(file="https://gist.githubusercontent.com/baskaufs/1a7a995c1b25d6e88b45/raw/4bb17ccc5c1e62c27627833a4f25380f27d30b35/t-test.csv")
 ```

 You can test this command by copying it and entering it into the Console pane of RStudio.
-You should see the newly created data frame in the workspace summary pane as in the previous example.
+You should see the newly created data frame in the workspace summary pane (upper right) as in the previous example.

-If you have a GitHub account, creating a Gist is an easy way to make raw data available through a URL.
+If you have a GitHub account, creating a Gist is an easy way to make raw data available publicly through a URL.
 Create the gist in the editing environment, then after creating a public Gist click on the Raw button at the upper right of the screen.
-Copy the URL from the browser's address box and paste it into the script between the quotes after the file= argument as shown in the example above.
+Copy the URL from the browser's address box and paste it into the script between the quotes after the `file=` key as shown in the example above.

 ---